astronomer/docs/astro/log-in-to-astro.md

 2. Go to `https://account.astronomer.io/`, enter your email address, and then click **Continue**.

-3. Log in to the Cloud UI with one of the authentication methods provided by your organization.
+3. Enter your password and click **Continue**, or select one of the authentication methods used by your organization.

     If you're the first person in an Organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your Organization.
 You can add other team members to the Workspace without the assistance of Astronomer support.